Robust Universal Inference For Misspecified Models: Discussion

 \section{Discussion}

 In this paper, we presented a general method for constructing uniformly valid exact and approximate confidence sets for various projection distributions under weak regularity conditions in the presence of possible model misspecification.
-We demonstrated that the universal inference procedure~\cite{wasserman_universal_2020} can fail catastrophically even in simple examples, under fairly benign model-misspecification.
-We then showed that the robust universal inference framework can address these failures, providing methods which are robust and can meaningfully target different projection distributions.
+We demonstrated that the universal inference procedure~\citep{wasserman_universal_2020} can fail catastrophically even in simple examples, under fairly benign model-misspecification.
+We then showed that the robust universal inference framework can address these failures, providing methods that are robust and can meaningfully target different projection distributions.

-Despite data splitting playing an essential role in constructing an assumption-light universal confidence set, it also poses inefficiency and algorithmic randomness since only a random subset of observation is used in constructing the split statistics.
-This can be partially addressed with \emph{crossfitting} where we average the split statistic with that after swapping the role of $\Data_0$ and $\Data_1$.
-In contrast to the well-specified setting where the validity of the crossfit set is immediate, more care is needed under model-misspecification.
-We investigate the validity of the crossfit set in Appendix~\ref{sec:crossfit}.
+{Data splitting is useful in the design of assumption-light methods.
+The randomness due to sample splitting can be ameliorated using the idea of \citet{gasparin2024}.
+Specifically, we repeat our method over $B$ random splits, yielding confidence sets $\{C_1,\ldots, C_B\}$ at level $1-2\alpha$.
+The set $C$, containing parameters present in at least half of these sets, is then a valid $1-\alpha$ confidence set by Markov's inequality.} The conservativeness of sample-split methods can be partially addressed with \emph{crossfitting} where we average the split statistic with that after swapping the role of $\Data_0$ and $\Data_1$.
+In contrast to the well-specified setting where the validity of the crossfit set is immediate, extra care is needed under model-misspecification.
+We investigate the validity of the crossfit set in Supplementary Material~\ref{sec:crossfit} { and empirically show that crossfit set can be substantially smaller than the single-split set in Supplementary Material~\ref{sec:power_correct_regular_model}.}

-The papers~\cite{wasserman_universal_2020,dunn2022gaussian} study many variants of universal inference (including constructing confidence sequences instead of confidence sets, to combining multiple sample-splits) and investigating these variants in the context of the robust universal inference framework of this paper would be interesting.
+The papers~\citep{wasserman_universal_2020,dunn2022gaussian} study many variants of universal inference (including constructing confidence sequences instead of confidence sets, to combining multiple sample-splits) and investigating these variants in the context of the robust universal inference framework of this paper would be interesting.
+One can apply $\KL\Redi$ to estimate the KL projection conditional distribution under model misspecification.
+See Supplementary Material~\ref{sec:KLRedi_regression} for details.
+Extending these results to other projections in the regression context would be another interesting future work.

 Finally, our paper brings to the forefront the role of pairwise tests of fit (and relative fit) together with sample-splitting, in designing broadly applicable inference methods.
 We expect this basic insight to have further implications in other contexts, for instance, in designing universal inference procedures in other settings where likelihood-based methods are inapplicable.